aptosis/aptos-toolkit/crates/aptos-move-run/README.md

 # aptos-move-run

-CLI for publishing Move modules to Aptos.
+CLI for running arbitrary Move functions on Aptos.

 ## Setup